WillB97/samd_bootloader/bootloader/README.md

 * Atmel Studio
 An Atmel Studio **7** Makefile-based project is present at project root, just open samd21_sam_ba.atsln file in AS7.

+The Arduino IDE with the board support package "Arduino SAMD Boards (32-bits ARM Cortex-M0+)" installed is required to provide the correct version of `gcc`

 ### Linux

 Make is usually available by default.

+`arm-none-eabi-gcc` is available through most package managers.

 ### OS X

 Make is available through XCode package.

+`arm-none-eabi-gcc` is available through homebrew.

 ## 2- Selecting available SAM-BA interfaces